Vyral/base-template/_posts/2021-03-05-how-do-we-handle-low-appraisals.md

 The problem is that appraisers aren’t looking at the pending or active homes for sale and making their estimations based on those prices, they’re just looking at the sold numbers. **There really aren’t a lot of sold homes to compare because of this limited inventory**.

-This weeknd, we listed a house in Manteca and had four offers on the same day.
+We recently listed a house in Manteca and had four offers on the same day.
 The issue was that when we listed the house at $405,000, we received a $450,000 FHA offer.
 If this was a viable offer, that would be great—but it wasn’t.
 There’s no way the house would appraise for $450,000, and **since the buyer is buying FHA with just 3.5% down, we know they don’t have enough to make up the difference in the appraisal**.
 Oftentimes when the appraisal comes in low, the expectation in this market is that the buyer makes up the difference in cash.

 {% include pullquote.html %}